-Students in the M.P.H. or Dr.P.H. degree curricula may establish eligibility to write the registration examination to become a registered dietitian (RD) by completing this program.
-The program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND), http://www.eatrightpro.org/.
+Students in the M.P.H. degree curriculum may establish eligibility to write the registration examination to become a registered dietitian (RD) by completing this program.
+The program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND), <http://www.eatrightpro.org/>.

 The curriculum integrates the requirements of the M.P.H. degree in nutrition with the competency requirements, foundation, knowledge, and skills to practice dietetics, as defined by ACEND.
-In addition to the learning outcomes of the M.P.H. degree curriculum (see Public Health Nutrition), graduates will:
+Graduates will: